Randomized 3D Scene Generation for Generalizable Self-Supervised Pre-Training: Experiments

-\textbf{Contrastive Learning.} We train a PointNet++~\cite{qi:2017:pointnet++} for contrastive learning, following previous works~\cite{zhang:2021:depthcontrast, li:2022:closer, rao:2021:randomrooms, yamada:2022:fractal_point}.
-The network architecture is adopted from~\cite{qi:2019:votenet}, which consists of 4 Set Abstraction modules~\cite{qi:2017:pointnet++} and 2 Feature Propagation modules~\cite{qi:2017:pointnet++}.
-We use MoCoV2 to pre-train the model.
-Specifically, we apply a global max-pooling and 3 fully connected layers to encode the features from PointNet++.
-Momentum of the momentum encoder is set to 0.999, and the size of the memory bank is 24576.
-We train for 120 epochs using an SGD optimizer, an initial learning rate of 0.01, a batch size of 12, and a cosine annealing schedule.
-After pre-training, we initialize a VoteNet~\cite{qi:2019:votenet} with the pre-trained model and fine-tune it for 3D object detection on ScanNet~\cite{dai:2017:scannet_dataset} and SUN RGB-D~\cite{song:2015:sunrgbd_dataset} benchmark.
-The SUN RGB-D dataset consists of $\sim$10K point clouds, with half for training and half for validation.
-AP25 and AP50 are calculated over 10 representative classes.
-We apply the original configuration of VoteNet for fine-tuning.
-Each model is trained for 180 epochs, a batch size of 8, and a learning rate of 0.001, decayed with a factor of 0.1 after 120, 140, and 160 epochs, respectively.
+\textbf{Contrastive Learning.} We pre-trains a PointNet++~\cite{qi:2017:pointnet++} using contrastive learning, following previous works~\cite{zhang:2021:depthcontrast, rao:2021:randomrooms, yamada:2022:fractal_point, li:2022:closer}.
+The network architecture is adopted from~\cite{qi:2019:votenet}, which consists of 4 down-sampling modules~\cite{qi:2017:pointnet++} and 2 up-sampling modules~\cite{qi:2017:pointnet++}.
+The model is pre-trained using the well-known MoCoV2 pipeline~\cite{chen:2020:mocov2} based on the global instance-level correspondence.
+The PointNet++ is pre-trained for 120 epochs using an SGD optimizer, an initial learning rate of 0.01, a batch size of 12, and the cosine annealing schedule~\cite{loshchilov:2016:sgdr}.
+After pre-training, a VoteNet~\cite{qi:2019:votenet} is initialized with the pre-trained model and is fine-tuned for 3D object detection on the ScanNet~\cite{dai:2017:scannet_dataset} and the SUN RGB-D~\cite{song:2015:sunrgbd_dataset} benchmark.
+We report AP25 and AP50 as evaluation metrics.